mirkokiefer/diff-utils/README.md

 #diff-utils

-Simple utility functions that give you diffs of objects or arrays with unique strings:
+Simple utility functions that give you diffs of objects or arrays with unique strings.

+For diffing arrays based on longest common subsequences see [array-diff](https://github.com/mirkok/array-diff).

 Diffing objects:
 ``` js